utah-cs4470-sp23/class/assignment2/README.md

 reference or `f ( )` is a function call.
 Your `parse_expression` function must prefer the longer parse.

-Finally, implement `print` methods for each expression node, using the syntax described below.
+Finally, implement `print` methods for each expression node.
 Each `print` method should take no arguments and return a string.
 For example, calling `parse_expression` on the tokens in `f ( )`, and then calling `print` on the resulting AST node, should produce the string `(CallExpr f)`.

 Place all the class definitions, including the `parse_expression` and `print` methods, in an `assignment2.txt` file in the root directory of